-If your water heater receives routine maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
+If your water heater gets routine maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
 By the time your water heater is 10 years, it’s usually time to seriously think about replacement, especially before a leak causes any damage.

-If the water from your water heater (hot side pipes) is coming out rusty, it might be a signal that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is streaming out rusty, it might be a signal that your water heater is rusting on the inside.
 This could cause a leak, not to mention impure water.
 Contact an expert plumber to have them determine if your water heater system is getting ready to breakdown.